 Unfortunately, Superman: Red Son is held back from greatness by its animation, which is pretty disappointing at times.
 It’s not abysmal, but pales in comparison to other DC animated works, most of which look wonderful.
 I may have been more forgiving if there wasn’t such a huge reliance on computer generated animation during the battles.
 It was hard to stay focused on the fights – which had the potential to be fantastic – when a vehicle or part of the environment looks like it belonged in a cheap, forgettable animated work from the mid-2000’s.
 I don’t expect each of these movies to look as breathtaking as Batman: Mask of the Phantasm or Assault on Arkham, but this is a pretty big step down from the last few films.

-All in all, Superman: Red Son is still a worthwhile watch for fans of the source material or animated DC films.
-The animation may be a letdown at times, but the absolutely stellar voice cast and multiple twists on classic DC characters make it easy to recommend.
+All in all, Superman: Red Son is still a worthwhile watch for fans of Superman or animated DC films.
+The animation may be a letdown at times, but the absolutely stellar voice cast and multiple twists on classic DC characters make it a mostly enjoyable affair.